Ecological and Geographic Influences on Cumacea Genetics in the Northern North Atlantic

 The North Atlantic and Subarctic regions, particularly the Icelandic waters, are of ecological interest due to their diverse water masses and unique oceanographic features Schnurr et al., 2014Meißner et al., 2014Uhlir et al., 2021.
 These areas form vital benthic habitats[1] Levin & Dayton, 2009 and enhance our understanding of deep-sea ecosystems and biodiversity patterns Rogers et al., 2007Danovaro et al., 2008Uhlir et al., 2021.
 The IceAGE project and its predecessors, BIOFAR and BIOICE, provide invaluable data for studying the impacts of climate change and seabed mining, especially in the Greenland, Iceland, and Norwegian (GIN) seas Meißner et al., 2018.

-Cumacea, a crustacean taxon within Peracarida, provide major indicators of marine ecosystem health due to their sensitivity to environmental fluctuations Stransky & Svavarsson, 2010 and their contribution to benthic food webs Rehm, 2009.
-Despite their ecological importance, deep-sea benthic invertebrates’ evolutionary history remains uncharted, notably in the North Atlantic Jennings & Etter, 2014.
-Interpreting these deep-sea organisms’ genetic distribution and demography is central for predicting their response to climate change and anthropogenic pressures, such as seabed mining Jennings & Etter, 2014Meißner et al., 2018.
+Cumacea, a crustacean taxon within Peracarida, are major indicators of marine ecosystem health due to their sensitivity to environmental fluctuations Stransky & Svavarsson, 2010 and their contribution to benthic food webs Rehm, 2009.
+Despite their ecological importance, the evolutionary history of deep-sea benthic invertebrates remains uncharted, notably in the North Atlantic Jennings & Etter, 2014.
+Analyzing the genetic and distribution patterns of these deep-sea organisms is crucial for predicting their responses to climate change Jennings & Etter, 2014 and anthropogenic pressures Meißner et al., 2018, while also advancing our understanding of their adaptive mechanisms within deep-sea ecosystems.

 2Related Works¶